Robust Measurement of Stellar Streams Around the Milky Way: Correcting Spatially Variable Observational Selection Effects in Optical Imaging Surveys: Data

 \subsection{Balrog Synthetic Sources}

 To compliment the Y3 GOLD data, the synthetic source catalog generated by \texttt{Balrog} \citep{Balrog_Y3, Original_Balrog} is used. \texttt{Balrog} is a software package that synthetically injects sources into individual DES images before coaddition and processes them with the same DESDM pipelines as observations. \texttt{Balrog} is the name used to refer to both the software and synthetic object catalog, but for the remainder of this work we will use this name only to refer to the catalog.
 The injected sources were chosen to be empirical populations of artificial galaxies and stars taken from the deeper DES Deep Field observations \citep{Deep_Fields}.
-Additionally, delta-function stars (delta functions convolved with a local PSF) are injected, which we use for our synthetic stellar sample to avoid any potential galaxy contamination from incorrect Deep Field classifications.
+Additionally, delta-function stars (delta functions convolved with a local PSF; Section 2.2.4 of \citet{Balrog_Y3}) are injected, which we use for our synthetic stellar sample to avoid any potential galaxy contamination from incorrect Deep Field classifications.
 These synthetic objects are subject to the same systematic impacts from survey properties as physical objects would be.
-The 7.4M \texttt{Balrog} objects used for this work (90\% Deep Field objects, 10\% delta-stars) were injected on a uniform grid on 2,041 randomly chosen tiles out of the 10,338 total Y3 tiles (for a coverage map see Figure 6 of \citealt{Balrog_Y3}, and more information on the injected objects can be found in their Section 3).
+For this work we use all \texttt{Balrog} objects that pass our quality cuts.
+This consists of 7.4M total objects (90\% Deep Field objects, 10\% delta-stars).
+These objects were injected on a uniform grid on 2,041 randomly chosen tiles out of the 10,338 total Y3 tiles (for a coverage map see Figure 6 of \citealt{Balrog_Y3}, and more information on the injected objects can be found in their Section 3).

 In this work, \texttt{Balrog} objects are subject to the same flag cuts as described previously for Y3 GOLD objects.
 Classification cutoffs in terms of $\texttt{EXTENDED\_CLASS\_SOF}$ are also the same.
 Likewise, $\texttt{PSF}$ magnitudes are used for objects classified as stars while $\texttt{CM}$ magnitudes are used for objects classified as galaxies.
 To be consistent with Y3 GOLD objects, measured magnitudes are used for objects instead of true magnitudes.
 Finally, a cut of $\texttt{MATCH\_FLAG\_1.5\_ASEC} < 2\nonumber$ is applied, which reduces the risk of ambiguous matching to Y3 GOLD objects within $1.5$ arcseconds.
 More details on this flag cut can be found in Section 3.5 of \citet{Balrog_Y3}.
 With this synthetic source injector, we are able to perform corrections on DES data, which we turn to next.